jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Chap/3_Optimization/2_Beam_Model.typ

 $ sum M_(i,y)^(A) = 0 $ <eq_95>
 $ sum M_(i,z)^(A) = 0 $ <eq_96>

-The beam model can therefore be considered a simple physics-based method that can be applied analytically by engineers without numerical computational assistance.
-One partial goal of the beam model is to determine support forces.
-These are the forces acting at the selected support points.
-Once the support forces are known, the internal forces can be calculated in the next step.
-// maybe cutting beam model is not the best way to describe it?
+The beam model represents a fundamental physics-based methodology that engineers can apply through analytical means without computational assistance.
+A primary objective of beam model analysis is the determination of support forces, which act at designated support points.
+The calculation of internal forces follows the determination of these support forces.
-The detailed process of cutting beam models will not be explained here; for this, refer to literature such as @Spura2019 @Gross2019 @Gross2021b @Gross2017 @Gross2021 @Rossow_2014.
-However, the output of these internal forces includes the distributions of normal force, shear force, and moment.
+The method of sections, while not detailed here, provides the theoretical foundation for internal force analysis.
+For comprehensive treatment of this method, readers are directed to @Spura2019 @Gross2019 @Gross2021b @Gross2017 @Gross2021 @Rossow_2014.
+The analysis yields distributions of normal force, shear force, and bending moment throughout the beam structure.
-Important relationships for calculating internal force distributions are given by @eq_97 to @eq_99 @Gross2021b.
+The fundamental relationships governing internal force distributions are expressed in @eq_97 to @eq_99 @Gross2021b.
-Here, @eq_97 states that the derivative of the shear force $Q space.thin[#unit("N")]$ with respect to the spatial coordinate $x$ equals the negative distributed load $q space.thin [op("N/mm")]$.
+@eq_97 establishes that the spatial derivative of the shear force $Q space.thin[#unit("N")]$ with respect to coordinate $x$ equals the negative distributed load $q space.thin [op("N/mm")]$.
-@eq_98 states that the derivative of the bending moment $M space.thin [op("N mm")]$ with respect to the spatial coordinate $x$ equals the shear force $Q space.thin[#unit("N")]$.
+Similarly, @eq_98 defines the spatial derivative of the bending moment $M space.thin [op("N mm")]$ with respect to coordinate $x$ as equal to the shear force $Q space.thin[#unit("N")]$.
-Furthermore, @eq_99 shows the relationship between @eq_97 and @eq_98.
-// it should be understood that the given units are mandated to always be in that form, you could also use N m or KN  and so on
+The relationship between these derivatives is further captured in @eq_99.
-The units are given to further help in understanding the differences between shear force, distributed load and bending moment.
+The units were provided as an auxiliary means to distinguish between shear force, distributed load, and bending moment quantities.

 $ (dif Q) / (dif x) = -q  $    <eq_97>
 $ (dif M )/ (dif x) = Q  $     <eq_98>
 $ (dif^2 M) / (dif^2 x) =  (dif Q) / (dif x) -q  $   <eq_99>

-When @eq_97 to @eq_99 are inverted, @eq_100 to @eq_102 are obtained.
+Through integration of @eq_97 to @eq_99, the corresponding expressions in @eq_100 to @eq_102 are obtained.

 $ Q = - integral q dif x   $    <eq_100>
 $ M = integral Q   dif x $     <eq_101>
 $ M   = - integral integral q dif x dif x  $   <eq_102>

+// ---------------------------------- here ---------------------------------- //
 All equations from @eq_88 to @eq_102 can be used to calculate normal force and shear force distributions, as well as bending moment distributions, symbolic using computatioanl resources @Valipour2021 @Elham2021 @Kulyabov2021 @butt2021development as well analytically by hand.
 The process can be automated and accelerated through programming support.
 However, before moving on to this application, an illustrative example of a beam model and the resulting internal force distributions should first be given.